pjaselin/Cubist/README.md

 ## Model Attributes
 The following attributes are exposed to understand the Cubist model results:
 - feature_importances_ (pd.DataFrame): Table of how training data variables are used in the Cubist model.
-- rules_ (pd.DataFrame): Table of the rules built by the Cubist model.
+- rules_ (pd.DataFrame): Table of the rules built by the Cubist model and the percentage of data for which each rule condition applies.
 - coeff_ (pd.DataFrame): Table of the regression coefficients found by the Cubist model.
 - variables_ (dict): Information about all the variables passed to the model and those that were actually used.

 ## Benchmarks
-There are many literature examples demonstrating the power of Cubist and comparing it to Random Fores as well as other bootstrapped/boosted models.
+There are many literature examples demonstrating the power of Cubist and comparing it to Random Forest as well as other bootstrapped/boosted models.
 Some of these are compiled here: https://www.rulequest.com/cubist-pubs.html.
 To demonstrate this, some benchmark scripts are provided in the respectively named folder.

 ## Installing